aidantmcloughlin/SIDEREF/README.md

 # SIDEREF
 SIDEREF dissimilarity matrix for examining scRNA seq global relationships

-Package development for key functions in this repository is in-progress.
+*Note: Package development for key functions in this repository is in-progress.*

 In order to reproduce all analysis, you may run: